-Prague, Czech Republic – On Monday, the Czech government officially approved a proposal by the Finance Ministry to raise the consumer taxes on tobacco, spirits and gambling, reports Czech daily Dennik.
+Prague, Czech Republic – On Monday, the Czech government officially approved a proposal by the Finance Ministry to raise the consumer tax on tobacco, spirits and gambling, reports Czech daily Dennik.

-Czech government approves higher excise duties on tobacco and alcohol
+Czech Republic approves higher tax on tobacco and alcohol

-According to the Czech news agency ČTK and calculations from the Finance Ministry, the price increase for one cigarette pack could range from 6 to 12 Czech crowns.
+According to the Czech news agency (CTK) and calculations from the Finance Ministry, the price increase for one cigarette pack could range from 6 to 12 Kc.
 The new tax would apply to all kinds of tobacco-related products, including cigarettes, cigars, electronic cigarettes and smoking tobacco.

-The tax hike on alcohol would only apply to hard spirits (not beer nor wine).
+The tax hike on alcohol would only apply to hard spirits (not beer or wine).

 Over 10 billion Kc revenues to the state budget